-9:26-19.
+9:27-18.
 Hearing to determine if child to be returned.

-- a.
-If there has not been a hearing on the removal of the child at which the parent or guardian was present or had an adequate opportunity to be present; or upon good cause shown, upon the application of the parent or guardian of a child temporarily removed under this act, the court shall hold a hearing, whereby the safety of the child shall be of paramount concern, to determine whether the child should be returned. - b.
+a.
+If there has not been a hearing on the removal of the child at which the parent or guardian was present and represented by counsel or had an adequate opportunity to be present and represented; or upon good cause shown, upon the application of the parent or guardian of a child temporarily removed under this act, the court shall hold a hearing, whereby the safety of the child shall be of paramount concern, to determine whether the child should be returned.

+b.
 Except for good cause shown, the hearing shall be held within three court days of the application.
 The court shall grant the application, unless it finds that such return presents an imminent risk to the child's life, safety or health.

-9:26-20.
+9:27-19.
 Law guardian; other counsel

-- a.
-Any minor who is the subject of a child neglect or abuse proceeding under this act must be represented by a law guardian to help protect the minor's interests and to help express the minor's wishes to the court. - b.
-At the time it determines to commence a case, the Department shall notify the Office of Law Guardian and provide that office with a copy of the complaint. - c.
-The parents or guardian of a minor who is the subject of a child neglect or abuse proceeding under this act have a right to be represented by counsel and, if indigent, to have counsel provided for them through the Office of the Public Defender.
+a.
+Any minor who is the subject of a child abuse or neglect or child in need of services proceeding under this act must be represented by a law guardian to help protect the minor's interests and to help express the minor's wishes to the court.
+Representation by the law guardian shall continue through all proceedings under this act until the Division's administrative case for provision of services is no longer open and until a permanent disposition is entered.

+b.
+At the time it determines to commence a case, the Division shall notify the Office of Law Guardian and the Office of Parental Representation in the Office of the Public Defender, and provide those offices with a copy of the complaint.

+c.
+The parents or guardian of a minor who is the subject of a child abuse or neglect or child in need of services proceeding under this act have a right to be represented by counsel and, if indigent, to have counsel provided for them through the Office of the Public Defender.
+The rights of parents and guardians to be represented by counsel and to have counsel appointed shall continue through all proceedings under this act until the Division's administrative case for provision of services is no longer open and until a permanent disposition is entered.

 d.
-Nothing in this act shall be construed to preclude any other interested person or agency from appearing by counsel.
+Nothing in this act shall be construed to preclude any other interested person or agency from appearing or appearing by counsel.

 This section is largely similar to its source.
-However, in the interests of efficiency, subsection (b) has been changed so that the Department, rather than the court, notifies the Office of Law Guardian.
+However, in the interests of efficiency, subsection (b) has been changed so that the Division, rather than the court, notifies the Office of Law Guardian.
 In addition, subsection (c) has been added to provide specifically that a parent or guardian of a child has the right to counsel and, if indigent, the right to appointed counsel.

-9:26-21.
+The last sentences of subsections (a) and (c) reflect current practice and guarantee that representation continues through all proceedings relevant to the case.

+9:27-20.
 Issuance and service of summons